charlesrroberts/Free-Music-Archive-Analysis/index.md

 Visit <a href="https://freemusicarchive.org/music/Podington_Bear" target="_blank">https://freemusicarchive.org/music/Podington_Bear</a>

-## What is the most popular album on the Free Music Archive?
+## What are the popular albums on the Free Music Archive?

 I thought it would be good to start off by looking at what types of albums are on the FMA.
 The FMA categorizes album type into five categories: